jmichault/jmichault.github.io/en/komenci.md

 ---

 # introduction
-As an example of a debut, you can create a home automation system with a nanocomputer _raspberry Pi3 B+_, equipping it to be able to manage 433 Mhz equipment and devices _zigbee_.
+As an example of a debut, you can create a home automation system with a nanocomputer _raspberry Pi3 B+_, equipping it to be able to manage 433 Mhz equipment and _zigbee_equipment.
 I chose the free program domoticz to manage everything.

 **The _raspberry Pi3 B+_ has the following advantages:**